satyajeetkrjha/satyajeetkrjha/README.md

 <p>Frontend : Reactjs | Nextjs </p>
 I also have a published app on google playstore, built in react native .

+<p>MOTTO :Inspired by my prof at Syracuse University ,I believe programming should be as fun as playing a video game .<p/>

 - 📫 How to reach me: satyajeetjha06@gmail.com or sjha04@gmail.com